Gervais's beaked whale: Behavior

+On May 5, 2011, one juvenile female specimen was found dead and beached at Playa Larga in Maunabo in southeastern Puerto Rico.
+The juvenile had her stomach filled with (10 pounds) of plastic bags.

+On July 10 of the same year, one specimen was found dead in the Yucatán Peninsula, Mexico.
+Further investigation is being performed to confirm the species in this case.

 Population and distribution

+The species is believed to be naturally rare, and no population estimates have been attempted.

 Since the discovery of the type specimen, it has been found off the eastern coast of the United States, Ireland, the Canary Islands, western Africa, and Ascension Island.

 In August 2001, a specimen was found off São Paulo, Brazil, the southernmost specimen found to date.
-The species is believed to be naturally rare, and no population estimates have been attempted.

 Although this species frequently strands, until 1998 no one had made a confirmed sighting of the species.
 Sightings remain rare.

 There had been a possible stranding of this species in Israel.